Dadido3/noita-mapcap/README.md

 - and `SCREEN_RESOLUTION_*` is the screen resolution you have set up in noita.

 You can also change how much the tiles overlap by adjusting the `CAPTURE_GRID_SIZE` in `.../Noita/mods/noita-mapcap/files/capture.lua`.
 If you increase the grid size, you can capture more area per time.
 But on the other hand the stitcher may not be able to remove artifacts if the tiles don't overlap enough.

+The rectangle for the full map capture mode is defined in `.../Noita/mods/noita-mapcap/files/capture.lua`.

 ## License